 ‘Scientific studies give mixed results on the association between saturated fatty acids and T2D.
 There are many different types of saturated fatty acids which have different effects on T2D.
 Furthermore, the whole food (i.e., the food matrix) in which the saturated fatty acids exist can be a stronger determinant of health than the total saturated fatty acid content.’

 Are the conclusions of the scientific experts in line with the recommendations of the Dutch Health Council?

 ‘Yes, the conclusions are in line.
-The Dutch Health Council concludes that association between total dairy and the risk of T2D is neutral.
+The Dutch Health Council concludes that the association between total dairy and the risk of T2D is neutral.
 For milk and cheese the association with T2D is unclear.
-For yogurt it is concluded that 60 g of yogurt or more per day is associated with 15% lower risk of diabetes compared to 10 grams a day (level of evidence: substantial).’
+For yogurt it is concluded that 60 g of yogurt or more per day is associated with a 15% lower risk of diabetes compared to 10 grams a day (level of evidence: substantial).’

 Are the conclusions of the scientific experts in line with the recommendations of Diabetes Federations?

 The American Diabetes Association stated that ‘Whereas overall healthy low-calorie eating patterns should be encouraged, there is also some evidence that particular dietary components impact diabetes risk in observational studies.
 Higher intakes of nuts, berries, yogurt, coffee, and tea are associated with a lower risk of T2D.
 Conversely, red meats and sugar-sweetened beverages are associated with a higher risk of T2D (3).’

 Scientific experts at the Roundtable: Prof D.I.
 Givens, Prof A. Astrup, Prof S.J.L.
 Bakker, Dr G.H.
 Goossens, Prof M. Kratz, Prof A. Marette, Prof H. Pijl, Dr. S.S.
 Soedamah-Muthu.